 By projecting a digital layer of information on top of our personal reality, AR gives us the ability to digitally enhance what we see.
 Imagine a digital layer reminding you of names and birthdates of colleagues, or offering how-to instructions when trying to learn a new skill.

-Over the past two years, well over $5 billion has been invested in AR and VR by all of the major technology companies, from Google to Microsoft and Samsung to HTC.
+Over the past two years, well over $5 billion has been invested in Virtual and Augmented Reality by all of the major technology companies, from Google to Microsoft and Samsung to HTC.

 The implications of VR are staggering, and I asked Philip to share his top five breakthroughs from the past three years to illustrate some of them.